OpenRefine/OpenRefine/docs/docs/manual/exporting.md

 With the custom tabular exporter, you can choose which of your data to export, the separator you wish to use, and whether you'd like to download it to your computer or upload it into a Google Sheet.

-You can drag and drop the columns appearing in the column list to reorder the output.
+On the <span class="tabLabels">Content</span> tab, you can drag and drop the columns appearing in the column list to reorder the output.
 The options for reconciled and date data are applied to each column individually.

 This exporter is especially useful with reconciled data, as you can choose whether you wish to output the cells' original values, the matched values, or the matched IDs.
 Ouputting “match entity's name”, “matched entity's ID”, or “cell's content” will output, respectively, the contents of `cell.recon.match.name`, `cell.recon.match.id`, and `cell.value`.